baroryan/subductionLandscapes/README.md

 **Usage:**

-Duplicate the library using GitHub and then use the function `funsLongTermUpliftClassV3.ComputeLongTermDisplacement(dipAngle, distanceLocked, distanceSemiLocked, cutoff)`
+Duplicate the library using GitHub and then use the function `subductionSculpting.ComputeLongTermDisplacement(dipAngle, distanceLocked, distanceSemiLocked, cutoff)`

 - `dipAngle`: Dip angle of the forearc [degrees]
 - `distanceLocked`: Surface distance locked from the trench [km] (d1)